 For as long as BRIAN STAURSETH can remember he has been drawn to nature and wildlife.
 Growing up in Minnesota he went to the woods to experience wildlife, and to learn and explore.

-WATERCOLOR & BLOWN GLASS
+WATERCOLOR & GLASS BLOWING

 For JOHN SVENSON the title of artist has multiple subtitles: State of Alaska exhibit specialist; Alaska State Museum illustrator and photographer; Alaska State Fish & Game mountaineering surveyor, to name a few.

 A Canadian born in the Yukon Territory, SHARON SVENSON’s family settled in Haines when she was seven years old.
 Her roots are solidly placed in the Mud Bay neighborhood where she and her husband John share a spacious artist studio, own Extreme Dreams Gallery.